jsonb_array_length() and json_array_length()

 Notes: Each function in this pair requires that the supplied JSON value is an array.

 do $body$ declare j constant jsonb := '["a", 42, true, null]'; last_idx constant int := (jsonb_array_length(j) - 1); expected_typeof constant text := array['string', 'number', 'boolean', 'null']; begin for n in 0..last_idx loop assert jsonb_typeof(j -> n) = expected_typeof[n + 1], 'unexpected'; end loop; end; $body$;

 This example uses the

 Reading the values themselves would need to use a

 case statement that tests the emergent JSON data type and that selects the leg whose assignment target has the right SQL data type.
 This is straightforward only for primitive JSON values.
 If a compound JSON value is encountered, then it must be decomposed, recursively, until the ultimate JSON primitive value leaves are reached.

-This complexity reflects the underlying impedance mismatch between JSON's type system and SQL's type system.
+This complexity reflects the underlying impedance mismatch between the JSON type system and the SQL type system.
 Introspecting a JSON value when you have no a priori understanding of its structure is tricky.